victoriajuan/Info474-a3/README.md

 #### Height

 If height is specified, sets the height and returns the chart.
 If height is not specified, the default height is 960px, for which the chart is optimized.
+Input takes an integer.

 #### Width

 If width is specified, sets the width and returns the chart.
 If width is not specified, the default width is 610px, for which the chart is optimized.
+Input takes an integer.

 #### Color

 If color is specified, sets the color scale and returns the chart.
 If color is not specified, the default color scheme is d3.chemeCategory20.

-Color Scheme Options:
+Color Scheme Input Options:

 - d3.schemeCategory10
 - d3.schemeCategory20